 Uniform.
 All athletes should be appropriately covered.
 Pants, skirt or shorts are appropriate bottoms, and cover the hips of the athlete.
 There must be a minimum of a 2" inseam in all participants shorts.
 A pair of shorts or skirt should cover the entire bottom of an athlete when standing at attention.
 If an athlete is wearing a skirt, their bottom must be covered with briefs and the skirt must fall at least 1" below the briefs.
 Uniform tops must be secured to avoid any possible wardrobe malfunction.
 Tube tops are not allowed.
 All tops must be secured by at least 1 strap over the shoulder or around the neck.
-Uniform tops may not include an exposed midriff, except when worn by athletes competing in 18 and younger division only during the 2019-2020 competitive season only.
-Teams in the 18 and younger division that choose to wear exposed midriff tops for competition, must wear a cover up when not on the competition floor or in warm-ups.
-(Teams in the 18 and younger division will NOT be allowed to wear uniform tops that expose the midriff beginning competitive season 2020-2021.)
+Uniform tops may not include an exposed midriff.
 Bows should not be excessive in size and should be pulled back away from the face and not touch the athletes' forehead, to ensure it does not inhibit the eyesight of the athlete.